 Europe is ageing.
 Over the next decade and a half, the proportion of the population which is over 65 will rise from one in five to one in four.
-In many ways, this represents a great advance in science, medicine, lifestyles and society because it means that many more people are living healthier and longer lives than in any previous times in history. .
 Twenty years ago, there were five people in work for every one person at retirement age.
-Today, that ratio is three to one and by 2080, there will be only slightly more than two working aged people supporting one person in retirement.
+Today, that ratio is three to one and by 2080, there will be only slightly more than two working aged people supporting one person in retirement In many ways, this represents a great advance in science, medicine, lifestyles and society because it means that many more people are living healthier and longer lives than in any previous times in history.

-This creates huge economic and social challenges for businesses, government and trade unions in terms of securing the long term sustainability of pension systems, ensuring skills and labour are available to meet business needs and helping older people pursue endeavours (both in paid work and outside of it) while at the same time supporting young people into work which is secure, fulfilling and provides a decent wage.
+This creates huge economic and social challenges for businesses, government and trade unions in terms of securing the long term sustainability of pension systems, ensuring skills and labour are available to meet business needs and helping older people pursue endeavours while at the same time supporting young people into work which is secure, fulfilling and provides a decent wage.

 Older workers can be an asset for the businesses they work in in terms of filling labour gaps, contributing their skills to business challenges, and passing their knowledge to younger colleagues.
 In many parts of Europe, older workers are already delaying retirement and many employers are finding new ways to use their older workers experience through for example mentorships and knowledge management.
 In a survey carried out by the Centre for Research into the Older Workforce, over 80% of people 50+ said that they would be willing to delay their own retirement if they were in work which is rewarding and made good use of their capabilities.